Ilorin: Arts and tourism

 Metropolitan Park, a recreational park, is located on Unity Road.
 The Kwara State Stadium Complex has an Olympic-sized swimming pool with facilities for diving.

 A purpose-built baseball park is located in the Adewole area of the city.

-The Esie Museum is of major importance to the Nigeria's many cultures.
+The Esie Museum is of much importance to the Nigeria's many cultures.

 2019 Flood Crisis

 In Ilorin City, on 18 September 2019, a flood caused by a heavy downpour ruined valuables worth millions of naira.
 According to information obtained by The Nigerian Tribune, inhabitants of the state capital experienced great difficulty and losses as a result of the deluge, which began at 5:00pm and lasted until about 9:00pm.

 Additionally, it was learned that many residents of the impacted buildings along Obbo and Unity roads in Ilorin remained inside until 19 September 2019 afternoon because they were unable to leave the water that had engulfed their structures.

 Pollution

 Ilorin, a capital city in Kwara State is taken over by heaps of refuse in major streets.
 This is as a result of Kwara State Waste Management inability to evacuate garbage bins.
 The bins, stationed at designated points across the city, were full to the brim, thereby forcing residents to dump refuse by the roadside and walkways.
 The health implication as failure to evacuate the refuse could provoke an outbreak of diseases as a result of abandoned refuse containers by the roadside until they emitted stinking odour into the atmosphere, causing serious discomfort to the residents.